Skip to Content

-The Lost Valley is an incredible place of rugged natural beauty, historic importance, and cultural appreciation and, while words alone don’t do it justice, we’ll give it a good go!
+Mayo’s Lost Valley is a place of rugged natural beauty, historic importance and, while words alone don’t do it justice, I’ll give it a good go!

-It’s an amazing place to visit for an eye-opening experience in which you’ll learn about Ireland’s past, the harsh realities of the Great Famine, and the ways of the world in one of Ireland’s most rural areas.
+It’s here that you’ll be treated to an eye-opening experience in which you’ll learn about Ireland’s past, the harsh realities of the Great Famine, and the ways of the world in one of Ireland’s most rural areas.

 A visit to the Lost Valley in Mayo isn’t as straightforward as some of the county’s other attractions, as it’s set on private land.
-Here are some need-to-knows:
+Here is some key info:

 1. Location